Why Are There Black Spots In My Stool?

 How Can DrHouse Help You?

-With DrHouse, you can start on-demand online doctors visits whenever necessary and get the help you need to ensure you have a healthy gut.
+With DrHouse, you can start on-demand online doctor visits whenever necessary and get the help you need to ensure you have a healthy gut.
 From diagnosing issues like black stool to helping with other conditions, our team is always here to support your health journey.

 Our clinicians can help you identify any underlying issues that may be causing your black stool, create a plan for managing it, prescribe any necessary medications, and provide more advice on how to keep your gut healthy.